 Working out causes your brain to release endorphins, which are neurochemicals that boost your mood.
 Those endorphins can lead to a euphoric feeling (what some might call a “runner’s high”).
 Exercising also burns the stress hormone, cortisol.
 Your cortisol level rises when you’re stressed, which can increase anxious feelings.

-If you keep dwelling on your isolation, meditate may help you find a sense of calm.
+If you keep dwelling on your isolation, meditation may help you find a sense of calm.
 Meditation apps like Calm and Headspace are easily accessible from home and can guide you through various meditations and techniques to help you relax.

 According to a 2017 review of studies, yoga is linked to better regulation of the sympathetic nervous system (i.e., the physical symptoms associated with anxiety, like elevated heart rate and chronic illness).

 If you’re working from home, you’re probably spending a lot of time sitting.
 Yoga is an excellent way to squeeze in a quick workout that can give you a boost of energy (especially if that second cup of coffee doesn’t help).

 Because we live in a digital age, all kinds of information is readily accessible, whether we want it or not.
 There comes a time when staying informed can be more harmful than helpful.

 Too much phone use or news watching can hurt your mood — this is sometimes called doomscrolling.
 Try cutting down on your device use and unplugging from the 24-hour news cycle to find a sense of calm.
 (You don’t need to know everything about murder hornets right now!)